GirmaSis/Ligand-data-integration/README.md

 ### Ligand binding data synthesis: Integrating physicochemical and affinity metrics

-It focuses on merging and analyzing datasets to extract meaningful insights, specifically related to ligand efficiency and binding affinity.
+It focuses on merging and analyzing datasets to extract meaningful insights, specifically related to ligand efficiency and binding affinity. <br>
 The project utilizes data from two primary sources:

-- small library_znd.csv containing ligands with their respective binding affinity values.
+***small library_znd.csv*** containing ligands with their respective binding affinity values.
-- 109_p10_filtered_datawarrior.xlsx generated from the Data Warrior tool, providing detailed physicochemical parameters.
+***109_p10_filtered_datawarrior.xlsx*** generated from the Data Warrior tool, providing detailed physicochemical parameters.

-***Goal:*** The goal is to integrate these datasets to create a unified view that combines binding affinity data with physicochemical properties.
+***Goal:*** to integrate these datasets to create a unified view that combines binding affinity data with physicochemical properties.
 This integration is pivotal for further analysis in drug discovery and molecular docking studies.

-**Steps followed:**
+**Steps followed:** <br>
 ***Data Extraction and Cleaning:***
 Implementing Python and pandas to extract specific 'ZINC' codes from ligand names and cleaning the datasets for precise analysis.